bdunbar22/UnderBar/stash/README.md

 # Stash

-If dynamic languages have taught is anything, it is the power of schemaless datastructures.
+If dynamic languages have taught us anything, it is the power of schemaless data structures.

 JSON beat XML because you can complete a project in JSON before you've finished having the meetings to complete the design of the schema for XML.